In this article

 First things first – what is brand awareness?

-Ideally, you want people having good associations with your brand, but technically bad associations would still be brand awareness (though probably not the type you want to go for).
+Ideally, you want people to have good associations with your brand, but technically bad associations would still be brand awareness (though probably not the type you want to go for).

 So why is brand awareness important?